dcmi/dctap/TAPprimer.md

 ## Using a TAP

 The TAP specifies only a few rules in its creation and interpretation.
 In the TAP, all of the columns are optional with the exception of the propertyID.
 The order of the columns is not significant as they are identified by their column headers.
 For the purposes of interoperability, multiple values in any table cells are to be treated as alternatives to each other, and the separator value for alternatives should be communicated to users of the TAP data for best results.
-Each row is to be interpreted independently of all other rows, and a `propertyID` can appear on more than one row.
+Each row is to be interpreted independently of all other rows.
 When used for validation, all rules on a single row must be part of the validation logic.

 While the TAP defines rules that may be used to create and to validate metadata, it does not itself perform validation.
 Creation and validation of metadata are functions of applications that would use the rules that the profile expresses.